Helmy-Lab/bactiseq/docs/usage.md

 > ⚠️ **WARNING:** If no basecaller mode is declared, medaka for polishing will default to the model `r1041_e82_400bps_sup_v5.2.0`.

 > 💡 **TIP:** To ensure the long read data gets properly identified as either Nanopore or Pacbio.
 Bactiseq checks for certain file extensions, words within filenames, header data within the reads, and sample names.
-To ensure the data gets identified correctly - Putting Pacbio in the filename of reads/samplename or nanopore in read file or samplename is suggested.
+To ensure the data gets identified correctly - Putting Pacbio in the filename of reads/samplename or Nanopore in read file or samplename is suggested.

 | Column | Description |
 | ------ | ----------- |